Rengat

 Theres a conservation forest monitored by WWF.
 Conservation status of this forest is underpressure from illegal resource extraction.

-The indigenous inhabitant of the distric are Talang Mamak people.
+The indigenous inhabitant of the district are Talang Mamak people.
 Other ethnic group that is present in Rengat include: Malays, Minangkabau, Batak, Chinese Indonesian, and Sunda.

 The Rengat massacre

 During the Indonesian National Revolution in 1949, Dutch paratroopers attacked Rengat.
 This event eventually called Rengat Massacre.Number of fatalities resulted from this event is very much disputed.

 Indonesian sources estimates thousands killed.
 In contrast, Dutch documents show that 80 inhabitants were killed.
 Subsequent research indicates the actual numer number is significantly higher than official Dutch figure.

 Culture

 Theres a monument is dedicated to the victims of the Rengat Massacre, Among those commemorated is the father of the noted Indonesian poet, Chairil Anwar.